Northland FC: Club history

 In 2016, North Force changed their name to Northland to better reflect the surrounding region the represent while competing in the NRF leagues.

 Present day

-North Force has incurred huge traveling expenses over the last four years and still requires funding assistance for travel in particular.
+North Force has incurred huge travelling expenses over the last four years and still requires funding assistance for travel in particular.
 As Northland’s only elite football entity, players and clubs from Northland are representing Northland as a regional showcase.

 Funding Northland is ensuring Northland is able to combine player strength and to ensure Northland has representation at the highest possible level.
 Northland looks forward to support from Northland business and funding agencies to enable the progress to date towards providing pathways for our young talented players.